-- (1) The Contract Compliance Officer in conjunction with the Purchasing Agent will set a 25% SBE subcontracting goal for each specific prime contract with subcontracting and/or Supplier possibilities, but shall have the authority to reduce or eliminate such SBE goal on a contract-by contract basis based upon the type of contract, the type of subcontracting work that will be required, and the availability of SBE's therefore.
-Every Bidder on an Eligible Project shall be required to submit, with its Bid submission, the names, address, certification numbers, if applicable, of certified SBEs or firms that have applied for SBE certification at the time of the Bid submission, and any other information required by the OCC as set forth in the project's solicitation documents. - (2) SBE participation is counted as follows: - (a) Once a firm is certified as a SBE, the total dollar value of the subcontractor of Supplier contract awarded to the SBE by the Contractor is counted toward the applicable SBE goal.
-However, if a firm who is listed on the contract as having its SBE certification pending has its certification denied, or if an SBE fails to be recertified during the term of the contract, or if an SBE is decertified during the term of the contract, the dollar value of the contract awarded to that SBE cannot be counted toward the applicable SBE goal; - (b) The City will count toward its SBE goal a portion of the total dollar value of a contract with a joint venture equal to the percentage of the ownership and contractual commitment to the SBE partner in the joint venture. - (c) The City will count toward the SBE goal a portion of the total dollar value of a contract with a mentor protégé team equal to the percentage of the project self performed by the SBE member of the team. - (d) The City will count toward its SBE goal only expenditures to SBEs that perform a Commercially Useful Function in the work of the contract. - (e) The City will count toward its SBE goals the following expenditures to SBE firms that are not Suppliers: - i.
-The fees or commissions charged for providing a bona fide service, such as professional, technical, consultant or managerial services and assistance in the procurement of essential personnel, facilities, equipment, materials or supplies required for performance of the contract, provided that the fee or commission is determined by the City to be reasonable and not excessive as compared with fees customarily allowed for similar services.
+- A. The contract compliance officer in conjunction with the purchasing agent will set a 25 percent SBE subcontracting goal for each specific prime contract with subcontracting and/or supplier possibilities, but shall have the authority to reduce or eliminate such SBE goal on a contract-by-contract basis based upon the type of contract, the type of subcontracting work that will be required, and the availability of SBEs therefor.
+Every bidder on an eligible project shall be required to submit, with its bid submission, the names, address, certification numbers, if applicable, of certified SBEs or firms that have applied for SBE certification at the time of the bid submission, and any other information required by the OCC as set forth in the project's solicitation documents. - B. SBE participation is counted as follows: - 1.
+Once a firm is certified as a SBE, the total dollar value of the subcontractor of supplier contract awarded to the SBE by the contractor is counted toward the applicable SBE goal.
+However, if a firm who is listed on the contract as having its SBE certification pending has its certification denied, or if an SBE fails to be recertified during the term of the contract, or if an SBE is decertified during the term of the contract, the dollar value of the contract awarded to that SBE cannot be counted toward the applicable SBE goal. - 2.
+The city will count toward its SBE goal a portion of the total dollar value of a contract with a joint venture equal to the percentage of the ownership and contractual commitment to the SBE partner in the joint venture. - 3.
+The city will count toward the SBE goal a portion of the total dollar value of a contract with a mentor protege team equal to the percentage of the project self-performed by the SBE member of the team. - 4.
+The city will count toward its SBE goal only expenditures to SBEs that perform a commercially useful function in the work of the contract. - 5.
+The city will count toward its SBE goals the following expenditures to SBE firms that are not suppliers: - a.
+The fees or commissions charged for providing a bona fide service, such as professional, technical, consultant or managerial services and assistance in the procurement of essential

-- ii.
-The fees charged for delivery of materials and supplies required on a job site (but not the cost of the materials and supplies themselves) when the hauler, trucker, or delivery service is not also the manufacturer of, or a regular dealer in, the materials and supplies, provided that the fee is determined by the City to be reasonable and not excessive as compared with fees customarily allowed for similar services.
-The fees or commissions charged for providing any bonds or insurance specifically required for the performance of the contract, provided that the fee or commission is determined by the City of Memphis to be reasonable and not excessive as compared with fees customarily allowed for similar services. - (3) Sheltered Market
+- personnel, facilities, equipment, materials or supplies required for performance of the contract, provided that the fee or commission is determined by the city to be reasonable and not excessive as compared with fees customarily allowed for similar services. - b.
+The fees charged for delivery of materials and supplies required on a job site (but not the cost of the materials and supplies themselves) when the hauler, trucker, or delivery service is not also the manufacturer of, or a regular dealer in, the materials and supplies, provided that the fee is determined by the city to be reasonable and not excessive as compared with fees customarily allowed for similar services.
+The fees or commissions charged for providing any bonds or insurance specifically required for the performance of the contract, provided that the fee or commission is determined by the city to be reasonable and not excessive as compared with fees customarily allowed for similar services.